 Of course, over the intervening years, it has seen many changes, but it wasn’t until the eighties that the blue and yellow scheme was dropped in favour of white and red for a more dynamic appearance.

 The Skoda name didn’t appear until 1926 – around 30 years after the company was born (it was originally called Laurin and Klement after the founders).
 With it came the modern logo.

 The origins of the winged arrow are unknown, although rumours suggest the circle represents the globe, the wing technical progress and the arrow advanced production methods.
-It wasn’t until 1999 that the badge was given its current colour scheme.
-Skoda unveiled its latest badge at the 2011 Geneva Motor Show.
+Alternatively, it’s rumoured that it could resemble an Indian headdress.
+It wasn’t until 1995 that the badge was given its current colour scheme, with black to celebrate its 100-year anniversary and green to show its commitment to being environmentally friendly.
+Skoda unveiled its latest badge in 2016.

 Which is your favourite car badge of all time?
 Tell us in the comments section below...